-Glyphosate application has been regarded as a successful tool for the reduction of Grey Willow in New Zealand wetlands (Griffiths et al. 2018).
+- 20. Glyphosate has also been linked to the proliferation of cyanobacteria through the suppression of green algae and elevation of phosphorus concentrations which is a breakdown product (Berman et al., 2020; Vera et al., 2010).
+Lakes tended to shift from clear to turbid states and there was a general shift in the diatom/phytoplankton community.
+In another study soil mycorrhizal communities where significantly altered after glyphosate application and changes in earthworm behaviour changed general soil leaching rates (Zaller et al., 2014). - 21.
+Glyphosate application has been regarded as a successful tool for the control of Grey Willow in New Zealand wetlands (Griffiths et al., 2018).
 Relative to equivalent triclopyr applications, glyphosate substantially reduced the dominance of tall Grey Willow and increased the cover of most native plant groups.
-However, the authors also noted that the effect was not enduring as Grey Willow seed from outside the sprayed area allowed the species to re-establish over time and the aerial spray method did result in non-target species impacts when the willow canopy cover was initially patchy.
-Terrestrial invertebrates in the Whangamarino wetland responded to the control of Grey Willow by glyphosate with a decline in all metrics after 27 days (Watts et al. 2015).
-However, this was attributed to changes in available habitat with the death of the grey willow canopy and after 1 year all metrics of invertebrate communities showed an increase over the starting point.
-A laboratory based study comparing glyphosate and triclopyr based herbicides on the growth of Lemna minor, a common floating pond weed, a green algae and on enzymatic activity in soil found that the triclopyr product had an order of magnitude greater inhibitory effect than glyphosate, but that all herbicides where toxic to non-target species (Tajnaiova et al. 2020).
+However, the authors also noted that the effect was not enduring as Grey Willow seed from outside the sprayed area allowed the species to re-establish over time and the aerial spray method did result in non-target species impacts when the willow canopy cover was initially patchy. - 22.
+Terrestrial invertebrates in the Whangamarino wetland responded to the control of Grey Willow by glyphosate with a decline in all metrics after 27 days (Watts et al., 2015).
+However, this was attributed to changes in available habitat with the death of the grey willow canopy and after 1 year all metrics of invertebrate communities showed an increase over the starting point. - 23.
+A laboratory based study comparing glyphosate and triclopyr based herbicides on the growth of Lemna minor, a common floating pond weed, a green algae and on enzymatic activity in soil found that the triclopyr product had an order of magnitude greater inhibitory effect than glyphosate, but that all herbicides where toxic to non-target species (Tajnaiova et al., 2020).